How the Government Measures Unemployment (PDF)

 Total employment and unemployment are higher in some parts of the year than in others.
 For example, unemployment is higher in January and February, when it is cold in many parts of the country and work in agriculture, construction, and other seasonal industries is curtailed.
 Also, both employment and unemployment rise every June, when students enter the labor force in search of summer jobs.

-These estimates are key indicators of local economic conditions.
-BLS is responsible for the concepts, definitions, technical procedures, validation, and publication of the estimates that State workforce agencies prepare under agreement with BLS.
+The Local Area Unemployment Statistics (LAUS) program publishes monthly estimates of employment and unemployment for approximately 7,300 areas, including all states, counties, metropolitan areas, and cities of 25,000 population or more, by place of residence.
+These estimates are key indicators of current local economic conditions.
+BLS is responsible for the concepts, definitions, technical procedures, validation, and publication of the estimates that state government agencies prepare under agreement with BLS.

 In addition, the insured unemployed exclude the following:

-Last Modified Date: October 16, 2009
+Last Modified Date: October 8, 2015